-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

 Factual Reporting: HIGH

-In summary, during the 1980s, The Southern Poverty Law Center began monitoring, tracking and exposing a wide variety of hate and extremist organizations including white supremacists and The Klan.
+In summary, during the 1980s, The Southern Poverty Law Center began monitoring, tracking, and exposing a wide variety of hate and extremist organizations, including white supremacists and The Klan.
 In the 1990s, the SPLC launched the Teaching Tolerance program to provide educators with free, anti-bias classroom resources such as classroom documentaries and lesson plans.

 Funded by / Ownership